 The Social Care Council works in partnership with social care and social work employers, subject matter experts, service users and carers, key stakeholders such as; DOH, RQIA and PHA but most importantly we work with the target user – social care and social work registrants including managers.

-This supports us to develop meaningful learning resources that include authentic real-world scenarios and reflective learning activities based on practice issues that concern and impact on you as a registrant and manager.
+- to develop learning resources that include authentic real-world scenarios and reflective learning activities based on practice issues that concern and impact on you as a registrant and manager.

 The reflective learning questions that are built into all of our learning resources can be used to share and evidence learning including registrants Post Registration Training and Learning requirements.